kocircuit/kocircuit/lessons/3-types-and-values/8-empty-type.md

 	import "github.com/kocircuit/kocircuit/lib/strings"

 	SmartGreeting(firstName, lastName) {
+		first: String(firstName) // enforce that firstName is a string (and hence non-empty)
 		return: When(
 			have: lastName   // if lastName is not empty
-			then: FormalGreeting[firstName: firstName]   // then call FormalGreeting passing lastName to its default argument
+			then: FormalGreeting[firstName: first]   // then call FormalGreeting passing lastName to its default argument
-			else: InformalGreeting[firstName: firstName]   // otherwise call InformalGreeting )
+			else: InformalGreeting[firstName: first]   // otherwise call InformalGreeting )
 	}